MicrosoftDocs/power-pages-docs/power-pages-docs/configure/search/additional-tables.md

 ## Step 6: Rebuild the search index

-1. Browse your portal by using a user account that has the Administrator web role assigned.
+1. Browse your website by using a user account that has the Administrator web role assigned.

 1. Append the URL in the address bar with **/_services/about**, and then select **Enter**.